Society of Engineers (United Kingdom): Membership qualifications

 Honorary Fellows shall be persons of distinguished position or scientific attainments nominated and elected by the directors who shall consent to become members of the society.

-Eminent members
+Notable members

-The society has had many eminent engineers among its membership and in receipt of its awards which include the Churchill Medal.
-On 27 November 1946 at the House of Commons, Sir Winston Churchill became an Honorary Fellow and approved the use of his name for the society's senior award.
+The society has had a number of notable engineers among its membership and in receipt of its awards which include the Churchill Medal.
+On 27 November 1946, at the House of Commons, Sir Winston Churchill became an Honorary Fellow and approved the use of his name for the society's senior award.
 Another Honorary Fellow was radio pioneer Sir Guglielmo Marconi.

 Churchill Medal recipients have included Sir Frank Whittle for jet engine design, Sir Christopher Hinton and Sir John Cockcroft for their work on atomic energy, Sir Geoffrey de Havilland for aircraft design, Sir Bernard Lovell for radio astronomy and Alan Wells for the Wells wave turbine.